Teja2142/B2A2-Car-Auction-Backend/README.md

 # 🚗 B2A2 Car Auction Backend

-Welcome to the backend for **B2A2 Car Auction** – a Django REST API for managing car auctions, bidding, and user authentication.
+Welcome to the backend for make **B2A2 Car Auction** – a Django REST API for managing car auctions, bidding, and user authentication.

 ---